TobCap/demagrittr/README.md

 # demagrittr

 ## What is this package?
-demagrittr() converts magrittr's syntax to eager evaluation syntax whose advantages are:
+demagrittr() converts magrittr's syntax to eager evaluation syntax for the purpose of:

-+ easy to read
++ understanding quite complicated and nested piped sentenses
-+ easy to debug
++ debugging when an error occurs
-+ run-time reduction (if you heavily use `%>%` inside a loop)
++ run-time reduction (if `%>%` is heavily used inside a long loop)

 This is experimental and not fully tested, so I would be glad if you could inform me of any misunderstandings or mistakes.